-I’ve got kids that complain about setting the table and not getting into the van fast enough for piano lessons.
-Yup, real mom.
+I’ve got kids who complain about setting the table and not getting into the van fast enough for piano lessons.
+Yup, a real mom.

 Plan in advance, and you’re more likely to make healthier choices, you’ll always have ingredients on hand, and you’ll spend less.
 (When my eldest daughter recently began housesitting, she returned home and expressly thanked me for having a stocked pantry.
 Jaw drop.)

 I’ve found my own rhythm.
 Every family will find their own too.
 Since we have children eagerly involved in all sorts of extracurricular activities, we find ourselves in town plenty of days.
 But I prefer shopping once a week, every Tuesday afternoon.